chrisv/DDL2GS/README.md

 # DDL 2 Go Struct

-This is a simple tool to convert the DDL instructions to a struct in Goland using the SQL package.
+This is a simple tool to convert the DDL instructions to a struct in Golang using the SQL package.

+Note: forked from [Wandecilenio/DDL2GS](https://github.com/Wandecilenio/DDL2GS) and adapted specificly to OracleDB (19c) db-dialect, i.e. Redwood.

 The steps is simple.